-This page has my custom binaries for Godot Engine with the selection of modules I use and develop on.
-All binaries have been built with the official dockers, except for Windows which were built with MSVC.
+This page has my custom binaries for Godot Engine built with the modules I use and develop on.
+All binaries have been built with the official Godot build environment, except for Windows which were built with MSVC.

-These binaries allow you to use these modules without compiling the engine yourself.
+These binaries allow you to use these modules without compiling them yourself.

 Below the downloads, you’ll also find my voxel demo and tutorials for use with these binaries.